rin67630/Soft-Power2-MPPT/Software/2_Menu_system.md

 30  | +01.970 | +12.096 | +23.828 |
 ```

+#### "I":   // Prints internal parameters for debugging purposes.

 #### 't': // Print time
 Thu Apr 15 15:49:19 2021

-#### 'T': // Enter time
+#### 'T': // Enter time  **Blocking command**
 this command is only useful off-line, with an Internet connection the time is given from the NTP server.

+#### "W":   // wiFi report : Field stength -IP Address  / *if not connected* Enter WiFi access data.  **Blocking command**
+               WiFi access data survive resets.

+#### "w":   // WiFi disconnect and enter in AP mode  (This can cut you from Access if you are remote)

 ## System commands

 ### 'Z' System reset
 ### 'z' reset integration values

-### 'W' write parameters to EEPROM (if no thinger)
+### 'P' write Persistance Data to EEPROM (if no thinger)
 This command writes the persistaence parameters to EEPROM, so that a subsequent reset will restore the Ah and Wh integration values to continue seamlessly.
-If thinger.io is active, persistance will be automatically taken over by this server, so resets will mainly preserve data, without need to call 'W'
+If thinger.io is active, persistance will be automatically taken over by this server, so resets will mainly preserve data, without need to call 'P'